How to Choose the Best Fonts for Your Website

 This post was last updated on June 17, 2020.

-Typography, or the visual representation of type, can communicate more about your brand than words alone.
-Your websites’ typefaces should therefore amplify your brand’s voice, while also looking sharp on the screen.
+Typography is defined as the visual representation of type, and can communicate more about your brand than words alone.
+Your web design's typefaces should therefore amplify your brand voice, while also looking sharp on the screen.

 In this guide, we’ll discuss ten of the best Google fonts, as well as tips for choosing the best fonts for your website:

 Google Fonts is a resource of free licensed font provided by Google.
 The following ten fonts, all available for on Google Fonts, will help your website appear professional on any device: